Radial Duality Part II: Applications and Algorithms: A Motivating Setting of Polyhedral Constraints

-In our largest problem setting $(n,m)=(1600,6400)$, which has approximately ten million nonzeros, the projected gradient, accelerated gradient, and Frank-Wolfe methods only compute a couple dozen steps within our time budget whereas our radial methods take tens or hundreds of thousands of steps.
-For any larger problem instances, these classic methods may not even complete a single step and so the radial subgradient and smoothing methods vacuously outperform them.

-At every scale of problem size, the radial smoothing method is competitive.
-For our smallest instance $(n,m)=(100,400)$, the accelerated and projected gradient methods quickly reach an accuracy around $10^{-6}$, which is the default tolerance of Gurobi, followed shortly afterward by the radial smoothing method.
-However, for our moderate-sized instance $(n,m)=(400,1600)$, the classic methods begin to fall off with the radial smoothing method and accelerated method performing comparably.
-For our largest instance $(n,m)=(1600,6400)$, the methods relying on orthogonal projection make essentially no progress due to their high iteration cost, and the Frank-Wolfe method only makes minor amounts of progress relative to our radial methods.
-Our algorithms based on radial duality appear to provide a far more scalable approach.
+The best primal objective value seen by each method is shown in realtime in Figure~\ref{fig:qp-comparison}.
+First, we remark on the total number of iterations completed by each method in the allotted half hour, shown in the following table. { } In our largest problem setting $(n,m)=(1600,6400)$, which has approximately ten million nonzeros, the projected gradient, accelerated gradient, and Frank-Wolfe methods complete 35-152 steps within our time budget whereas our radial methods take hundreds of thousands of steps.
+For our smallest instance $(n,m)=(400,1600)$, the accelerated gradient method quickly reaches high accuracy.
+However, for our moderate-sized instance $(n,m)=(800,3200)$, the classic methods begin to fall off with the radial smoothing method and accelerated method performing comparably up to accuracy $O(\eta)$.
+For our largest instance $(n,m)=(1600,6400)$, the methods relying on orthogonal projection and linear optimization have their progress substantially slowed due to their high iteration cost.
+Our radial algorithms appear to provide a more scalable approach.

 Throughout our experiments, the radial smoothing method outperforms the radial subgradient method by a couple of orders of magnitude.
 This agrees with our convergence theory showing that the radial subgradient method converges at a $O(1/\epsilon^2)$ rate while the smoothing technique enables $O(1/\epsilon)$ convergence, presented in Sections~\ref{subsec:subgradient} and~\ref{subsec:smoothing}, respectively.